 Types of Programs

-Semester and YearLoyola students have two types of programs to choose from when going abroad for a semester or year:
+Semester and YearLoyola students have a variety of programs to choose from when going abroad for a semester or year:

-- Exchange: You study at one of our established partner universities, pay tuition at Loyola, and can use all of your tuition financial aid.
+- Loyola Exchange: You study at one of our established partner universities, pay tuition at Loyola, and can use all of your tuition financial aid.
 You pay room and board in your host country.
+To see a chart of Loyola Exchange programs by available academics and language of instruction, click here.

 - ISEP Exchange and Direct: ISEP provides Loyola students with opportunities to study at hundreds of institutions in over 50 countries.
 Students on ISEP Exchange programs pay Loyola tuition, room, and board and can use all of their scholarships and financial aid.
 Students on ISEP Direct programs pay program tuition and can use federal aid.
+You can find more information about the Loyola process for ISEP on the ISEP Program Page.
 Visit www.isepstudyabroad.org to learn more about your options.

 - Loyola Faculty-led Summer Abroad: If you want to study abroad in the summer, you have the option of going on one of Loyola’s 3-4 week faculty-led programs.
 You take Loyola credit courses related to the study abroad site and live and travel with other Loyola students.
-Generally students don't have any financial aid or scholarships for use in the summer, but if they do, then it can be used for these programs.
+Generally students don't have any financial aid or scholarships for use in the summer, but if they do (including Post 9/11 GI Bill benefits), then it can be used for these programs.

 - Loyola Exchange Partner Summer Programs: You can also go on summer programs through our established partner universities.
 Program length and cost varies.
 Generally students don't have any financial aid or scholarships for use in the summer, but if they do, then it can be used for these programs.